miguelsuredasuau/anlakdatawrapper/services/api/README.md

     Logs an action to the `action` database table.
 -   `server.methods.registerVisualization`
     Registers a new visualization type usually handled by plugins like `plugin-d3-lines`.
--   `server.methods.validateThemeData`
+-   `server.methods.getSchemas`
-    Validate a theme against a schema.
+    Returns a Schemas object that provides methods to validate themes, teams etc and to load a schema as JSON.
 -   `server.methods.registerFeatureFlag`
     Registers a new feature flag